 The Namib is predominantly a sand desert, consisting of an endless sea of sand dunes, some of which are huge, like the ones in Sossusvlei.
 A safari through the desert and the dunes is extremely fun.
 Plus, visiting the Skeleton Coast, where giant dunes lay right beside the sea, is an incredible view.

 Kalandula falls, Angola

-Located in the Lucala River, about 360 km from Luanda (East) and 75 km from Malanje (Northwest), the kalandula falls are considered the second-largest waterfalls in Africa.
+Located in the Lucala River, about 360 km from Luanda (East) and 75 km from Malanje (Northwest), the kalandula falls are Africa’s second-largest waterfalls.
 With 105 meters (344 feet) high and 400 meters (1,300 feet) wide, they are truly impressive, particularly during the rainy season (September to April).

 Tundavala Gap, Angola

-Furthermore, on the way to the top of Serra da Leba the are several natural rock formations that are quite eccentric.
-These rock formations are connoted with myths and fantastic histories.
+Furthermore, on the way to the top of Serra da Leba, several natural rock formations are quite eccentric.
+These rock formations are connoted with myths and fantastic narratives.

 African natural wonders – Ethiopia

 The Danakil Depression has one of the most fascinating natural landscapes in Africa.
 It’s located in northeast Ethiopia and the northern part of the Afar Depression.
 It’s the hottest place on Earth as far as average temperatures around the year go and is very hot to visit.

 It’s a natural wonder of Africa, with two active volcanoes and a massive salt plain in the area.
 All of these can be seen on a visit there, and you can hike up one of the volcanoes, Erta Ale, to camp overnight at the rim crater and watch the lava bubbly in the crater.